vaishnavigirish/Vaishnavi-Girish.github.io/README.md

 Electrical Engineering Portfolio
 # Vaishnavi Girish – Electrical Engineering Portfolio

-I am an Electrical Engineering student at New York University, with a minor in Finance (Aug 2024 – Expected May 2028), and dedicated to building secure, intelligent, and high-performance systems.
-My work bridges embedded hardware, circuit design, applied machine learning, and digital manufacturing cybersecurity; experience gained through research, technical teaching, and engineering internships.
+Vaishnavi Girish is an Electrical Engineering student at New York University, with a minor in Finance (Aug 2024 – Expected May 2028), dedicated to developing secure, intelligent, and high-performance systems.
+Her work spans embedded hardware, circuit design, applied machine learning, and digital manufacturing cybersecurity—built through research, technical teaching, and engineering internships.

-I develop solutions that operate at the intersection of hardware, software, and data: assistive devices powered by microcontrollers, AI-driven defect detection pipelines that strengthen energy infrastructure, and encrypted CAD workflows that protect the integrity of additive manufacturing.
-My finance background strengthens my ability to evaluate engineering decisions through the lens of scalability, risk, and long-term systems impact.
+Her engineering efforts focus on solutions at the intersection of hardware, software, and data: assistive devices powered by microcontrollers, AI-driven defect detection pipelines that strengthen energy infrastructure, and encrypted CAD workflows that safeguard additive manufacturing processes.
+The finance background complements her engineering perspectives by adding insight into scalability, risk, and long-term system optimization.

-Across every project, I focus on engineering systems that are precise, reliable, and robust under real-world conditions.
-Driven by curiosity, technical depth, and a commitment to impactful problem-solving, I thrive in environments where innovation and engineering discipline come together to advance the technologies shaping our future.
+Across all projects, Vaishnavi emphasizes precision, reliability, and real-world robustness.
+Her work reflects curiosity, technical depth, and a strong commitment to impactful problem-solving within environments that value innovation and engineering discipline.

 ---